San Juan de la Cruz. St. John of the Cross 1542-91.

 el rostro recliné sobre el amado, my face I laid on my beloved,

-cesó todo, y dejéme, everthing stopped, and I abandoned myself,
+cesó todo, y dejéme, everything stopped, and I abandoned myself,

 dejando mi cuidado leaving all my cares